Our team conducts research at the interface of Chemistry, Material Science, and Biological Sciences on the following topics.

-- Biopolymer-based materials for optics and photonics
+Bio-based materials for optics and photonics

 As of 2020, breast cancer is the most frequently diagnosed cancer type and is one of the leading causes of cancer-related deaths in women.
-Despite the high incidence of the disease, the average 5-year survival rate of breast cancer patients with the early-stage, non-metastatic disease is over 80%.
+Despite the high incidence of the disease, the average 5-year survival rate of breast cancer patients with early-stage, non-metastatic disease is over 80%.
 However, this survival rate falls below 25% in patients with metastasis.
-Metastatic breast cancer is therefore considered practically incurable and is responsible for more than 90% of tumor-related deaths, often due to the impairment of vital organ functions.
-Our team is actively developing lab-on-a-chip (LOC) system-based in vitro models to study the multistep and complex metastasis process.
-The ultimate aim is to develop a suitable model to study breast cancer metastasis cascade and preclinical model for metastatic cancer treatment.
+Metastatic breast cancer is therefore considered practically incurable and is responsible for more than 90% of tumor-related deaths, often due to impaired vital organ functions.
+Our team is developing lab-on-a-chip (LOC) system-based in vitro models to study the multistep and complex metastasis process.
+The ultimate aim is to develop a suitable model to study breast cancer metastasis cascade and a preclinical model for metastatic cancer treatment.
 We actively develop hydrogel-based three-dimensional extracellular matrices (ECM) mimic for a cancer cell, tissue, and explant culture.
-We utilize molecular and polymer hydrogels with unique rheological properties, chemical functionalities, and biochemical cues to study the cell-matrix interactions.
+We utilize molecular and polymer hydrogels with unique rheological properties, chemical functionalities, and biochemical cues to study cell-matrix interactions.
 Particularly, we mimic the non-linear viscoelasticity of biological systems in artificial scaffolds.
 The hydrogels are used for 3D tissue culture, patient-derived tissue cultures, and organoid culture.